singlebeam/minibolt-sb/bonus-guides/lightning/lndg.md

 exit
 ```

-* Create the log and socket files
+* With user `admin`, create the log and socket files
 <!--- not sure how to optimize/describe this workflow for enduser --->

 ```bash